polamgh/FoodApplication/README.md

 Please cloan the repository and if you want to use online service you have to run food-0.0.1-SNAPSHOT.jar file and change 'buidEnum' to '.onlineService' in AppConstants.swift file and run application

 # Usage Mock
-Please cloan the repository and if you want to use online service you have to run food-0.0.1-SNAPSHOT.jar file and change 'buidEnum' to '.mockService' in AppConstants.swift file and run application
+Please cloan the repository and change 'buidEnum' to '.mockService' in AppConstants.swift file and run application